Seyya/MTA18338_semester_project/README.md

 5. Put marker in front of camera so it can detect an object (needs to be printed out first, templates can be found in templates)

 ## For the *Programming of Complex Software Systems* Course
-The file *contribution_by_group_members.txt* references the server-client functionality.
+The file *contribution_by_group_members.txt* references the server-client functionality and the file *link_to_github.txt* contains a link to the repository.